-According to research by online marketplace uSell.com, based on what happened last year when the iPhone 5 launched, your current iPhone will depreciate in value pretty quickly when that new model hits the market.
-One week after the new models are launched, old iPhones will be worth 5 percent less, by two weeks after launch you can expect to get 12 percent less, and by the time we reach three weeks they’ve lost 20 percent of their resale value.
+According to research by online marketplace uSell.com, based on what happened last year when the iPhone 5S launched, your current iPhone will depreciate in value pretty quickly when that new model hits the market.
+Two weeks after the new models are announced, old iPhones will be worth 5 percent less, by four weeks after launch you can expect to get 12 percent less, and by the time we reach eight weeks they’ve lost more than 20 percent of their resale value.

-If you’ve got an iPhone 5 right now and you want to upgrade, then you could lose over $70 if you drag your feet.
+If you’ve got an iPhone 5S right now and you want to upgrade, then you could lose a big chunk of change if you drag your feet.
 And if you’ve decided to sell, the next big challenge is finding the best price.

 Sell it to others directly on Craigslist, eBay, etc

 Craigslist, eBay, and other online classifieds are a great way to sell your phone and will give you the most control regarding your iPhone’s selling price.
-If you are willing to deal with the spams, scams, and subpar emails, there are troves of eager Apple fanatics waiting to scoop up your old iOS device at a moment’s notice, regardless of the smartphone’s condition.
+If you are willing to deal with the spam, scams, and subpar emails, there are troves of eager Apple fanatics waiting to scoop up your old iOS device at a moment’s notice, regardless of the smartphone’s condition.
 Craigslist and eBay will allow you to set your asking price – as opposed to other online websites that will offer you a fixed amount of money – and often prove the quickest and most lucrative avenues for discarding your device in the local area or otherwise.